-But when I logged back in Feedly—my feed aggregator—I realized there weren’t that many articles unread, certainly fewer than I had expected considering I follow about 50 personal blogs.
+But when I logged back into Feedly—my feed aggregator—I realized there weren’t that many articles unread, certainly fewer than I had expected considering I follow about 50 personal blogs.

 I don’t blame them.
 Blogging is a weird activity, both selfless and self-centred.
 In a way, it’s volunteer work because there is little or no money to be made and no fame to enjoy for sharing information, advice, experiences or adventures.
 Writing is time-consuming and when you’re finally done making sure all your sentences have verbs, you still have to deal with the technical aspects of publishing online—updates, plugins, functionalities, etc.—and the cost associated to services like hosting.
 It can also be downright depressing when you’re personally attacked.
 Yet, of course, blogging is also an opportunity for navel-gazing since most of us do use the first person and focus on our own little world.
 It’s rewarding to be appreciated.
 It’s rewarding to be read.